Are Bars Liable for Drunk Drivers?

 As a former member of the Executive Steering Committee and financial supporter of Mothers Against Drunk Driving (MADD), Charles Scholle is a strong advocate for victims injured in drunk driving accidents.
 Scholle Law exclusively represents drunk driving victims and their families — we do not defend drunk drivers.

 Drunk driving and underage drinking is a crisis in Georgia.
-As personal injury lawyers with over 20 years of experience, we have seen the tragic consequences of drinking and driving in the lives of our clients and friends.
-We have represented dozens of injured plaintiffs across Georgia, the Southeast and in several other states.
+As personal injury lawyers with over 25 years of experience, we have seen the tragic consequences of drinking and driving in the lives of our clients and friends.
 We are respected authorities in the area of dram shop and social liability litigation.